Packing List Generator

 What is a packing list?

 A packing list is a shipping document that itemizes the contents of a freight shipment.
-It includes shipper and consignee information, item descriptions, quantities, weights, and dimensions.
+It includes the shipper and consignee information, a description of each item, quantities, weights, and dimensions.
 Carriers, warehouses, and receivers use it to verify what was shipped and confirm what arrived.

 What should a packing list include?

-A packing list should include shipper and consignee names and addresses, an order or PO number, ship date, and a line-by-line breakdown of every item with description, quantity, weight, and dimensions.
-Accurate weights and dimensions help avoid carrier reweigh charges.
+A packing list should include the shipper name and address, consignee name and address, order or PO number, ship date, and a line-by-line breakdown of every item in the shipment with description, quantity, weight, and dimensions.
+Accurate weights and dimensions help avoid carrier reweigh charges and delivery delays.

 What is the difference between a packing list and a bill of lading?

 A packing list details the contents of a shipment for the receiver and warehouse.
-A bill of lading (BOL) is the legal contract between shipper and carrier that governs transportation, includes freight class and carrier liability, and serves as proof of delivery.
-Both travel with the shipment but serve different purposes.
+A bill of lading (BOL) is the legal contract between the shipper and carrier that governs the transportation itself.
+The BOL includes freight class, carrier liability, and serves as proof of delivery.
+Both documents travel with the shipment, but they serve different purposes.

 Ship with Warp and skip the paperwork